The Public Reading of Scripture

 3. Train your people to read well using a book like Unleashing the Word or even this short article by Tim Challies.

-One of the simplest and most powerful positive steps we can take in our churches is to recover the public reading of Scripture.
+A simple yet powerful action we can take in our churches is to revive the public reading of Scripture.

 Darryl Dash